mcbridejc/zencan/zencan-node/README.md

 default_value = 0
 ```

-### Add zencan-build and zencan-node as a dev-dependency
+### Add zencan-build and zencan-node as dependencies

 `zencan-build` contains functions for generating the object dictionary code, and can be used as a
 build dependency.